-Courtesy appointment in the Electrical and Computer Engineering (ECE) department.
+Courtesy Professor in the Electrical and Computer Engineering (ECE) department;

 Carnegie Mellon University